Package Torello.Java

 fileFilter - If the programmer using this method would like to maintain some control in deciding which files are copied - copying some, but not others - to the destination / target-directory, the provide a Java Predicate which makes decisions on which files to copy to the target-directory, and which files to leave out of the copy process.

-NOTE: This parameter may be null, and if it is it shall just be ignored.
-This is the default case, and all files found in each-and-every-level of the source directory tree will be copied to the target-directory.
+Note: This parameter may be null, and if it is it shall simply be ignored.
+This is the default behavior.
+In this situation, all files found in each-and-every-level of the source directory tree will be copied to the target-directory.

 dirFilter - If the programmer using this method would like to skip entire branches of the source directory tree, then implement a java predicate that identifies which sub-directories (read: 'branches') of the source directory-tree should be skipped.
 This parameter (a java.util.function.Predicate<FileNode>) shall receive file-system directories (not files!) as input to its public boolean test() method, and if this method returns FALSE, the branch that was passed to the Predicate shall be skipped entirely by this copy-routine.

-FILTER PREDICATE BEHAVIOR: This filter Predicate<FileNode> will return TRUE to indicate that the sub-directory in question should be traversed and copied, and FALSE in order to skip the provided sub-directory entirely from the copy process.
+Filter Predicate Behavior: This filter (Predicate<FileNode>) should return TRUE to indicate that a sub-directory in question should be traversed and copied.
+FALSE must be returned by this filter to skip and remove, entirely, the named sub-directory from the copy process.

-NOTE: If this parameter is null, it shall just be ignored.
-This is the default setting, and when this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' shall be copied to 'targetDirectory'.
+Note: If this parameter is null, it shall just be ignored.
+This is the default behavior.
+When this parameter is null, all branches (all sub-directories) of the FileNode parameter 'fn' will be copied to 'targetDirectory'.

 Example: